ThomazPom/AI-Assisted-PDF-File-Renamer/README.md

 # PDF Renamer Script

-This script renames PDF files based on their content by generating creative titles using the OpenAI API.
+This script created with ChatGPT renames PDF files based on their content by generating creative titles using the OpenAI API.
 The script can extract text snippets from PDFs, send these snippets to the OpenAI API to create a relevant and creative title, and rename the PDF files accordingly.
 Prerequisites

 Before using the script, make sure you have the following installed: